 On the day that Bob is photographing a harem scene with Schultzy playing a bearded Sheik(!), plain Jane birdwatcher Pamela Livingstone arrives with a problem.
 Not the usual one, which is trying to lure Bob away from the beautiful models (a desire she shares with Schultzy).
 She's been corresponding by mail with eligible bachelor and fellow birdwatcher Warren, who has requested that she send a picture.

 |One worth a thousand words, too!|

 Nancy Kulp's big television break came with her recurring role of brainy birdwatcher Pamela Livingstone on LOVE THAT BOB.
-She was never successful at securing a date with Collins, but Pamela was popular enough with audiences to return 15 times during the show's five year run.
-And of course, her memorable performance also established her with Henning, who cast her in what would become her most famous role as Jane Hathaway in THE BEVERLY HILLBILLIES in 1962.
+She was never successful at securing a date with Collins, but Pamela was popular enough with audiences to return two dozen times during the show's five year run.
+And of course, her memorable performance here established her with Henning, who cast her in what would become her most famous role as Jane Hathaway in THE BEVERLY HILLBILLIES in 1962.
 Tall, slender and very prim, Kulp was typecast but seldom out of work for the next two decades.
 With her "beanpole" image so well established to the modern audience, seeing the stylish and fashionable result of her transformation is a definite must-see moment for fans.

 In Schultzy's hilarious fantasy, the playboy photographer is Valentino and four luscious models are powerless to compete for his affections against her feminine charms.
 Going all out with the homage to the icon on the Roaring Twenties, the entire vignette is a silent film, complete with florid gestures and overly corny title cards.
 All of the show's four principals excel at the silly pantomime and Amateau keeps this reverie at just the right length.